 Funnily enough the day finished pretty much as it started, although instead of pillows I was shopping for Basil, Lavender, charcoal, broccoli and compost…which amazingly are all items we need for the activities we’ll be running out at the villa tomorrow.
 Clearly a museum archaeologist’s job description probably never includes shopping but it is inevitable since thinking on your feet and having a creative mind invariably requires new resources – even if they aren’t always the obvious archaeological kind!

-Museums, Mosaics and More by Day of Archaeology is licensed under a Creative Commons Attribution 4.0 International License.
+Museums, Mosaics and More by Gail Boyle is licensed under a Creative Commons Attribution 4.0 International License.